 - Wear a seat belt.
 This reduces the risk of chest injury during a car accident.

 Work with your doctor.
 If you have a family history of aortic dissection, a connective tissue disorder or a bicuspid aortic valve, tell your doctor.
 If you have an aortic aneurysm, find out how often you need monitoring and if surgery is necessary to repair your aneurysm.

 If you have a genetic condition that increases your risk of aortic dissection, your doctor may recommend medications, even if your blood pressure is normal.

-Detecting an aortic dissection can be tricky because the symptoms are similar to those of a variety of health problems.
-Doctors often suspect an aortic dissection if the following signs and symptoms are present:
+Detecting an aortic dissection can be a challenge because the symptoms are similar to those of many other health problems.
+Your doctor may think you have an aortic dissection if you have: